-- UK Health Professionals with Hearing Loss – A network of deaf and hard of hearing health professionals who share information and support.
+- UK Health Professionals with Hearing Loss – Deaf and hard of hearing health professionals providing information and support.

 - Alcoholics Anonymous – A fellowship concerned with the personal recovery and continued sobriety of individual alcoholics who turn to the fellowship for help.

 - Cocaine Anonymous – A fellowship of recovering addicts who maintain their individual sobriety by working with others.

 - Cruse Bereavement Care – A national charity for bereaved people in England, Wales and Northern Ireland, offering support, advice and information to children, young people and adults when someone dies.